Epse/EpPos/README.md

 [uWSGI](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) with nginx.

 ## Known "issues"
 - There is a limitation in the total value of an order.
 It cannot exceed 10 digits, counting decimal places.
+If someone runs into this: congratulations, I'll have to update this.

 ## Beauty.
 Or no!
 A beast!
 What now?
 You found a bug!
 Congratulations!
 You can report this issue on or issue tracker on GitHub.
 I will be